jonosachs/remote-codex/README.md

 1. On Mac terminal run: `zsh remote_codex.sh`

-This will setup 2 detached tmux sessions: \
+This will setup 2 detached tmux sessions:
-`codex` - session running codex \
+- `codex`: session running codex
-`server` - session running uvicorn to serve a small server and front-end UI to interact with codex
+- `server`: session running uvicorn to serve a small server and front-end UI to interact with codex

 2. Point your IPhone to web url: `http://your-mac-tailscale-name:8000`